ssukhani/jpmc-theater/README.md

-# jpmc-theatre
+# jpmc-theater
-A test movie theatre app to access showtimes info and make reservation
+A test movie theater app to access showtimes info and make reservation

 # Introduction